 This permit controls the operation of a waste incineration plant.
-The relevant listed activity is Section 5.1 Part A(1)(b) for the incineration of non-hazardous waste in a waste incineration plant with a capacity exceeding 3 tonnes per hour.
-The permit implements the requirements of the EU Directives on Industrial Emissions (IED) and Waste.
+The relevant listed activity is Section 5.1 A(1)(b) of the Environmental Permitting (England and Wales) Regulations 2016.
+The permit implements the requirements of the EU Directives on Industrial Emissions and Waste.